manaakiwhenua/rhealpixdggs-py/README.rst

 License
 -------
-This code is licensed under the `GNU General Public License, v3 <https://www.gnu.org/licenses/gpl-3.0.html>`_.
+This code is licensed under the `GNU Lesser General Public License v3.0, <http://www.gnu.org/licenses/lgpl-3.0.html>`_.
 See the file ``LICENSE`` for a copy of the deed.

 Contact
 -------